software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 21
 >
 > Make sure that all project-related documentation, such as project description, data model documentation, architecture documentation and Swagger documentation is up-to-date.
-Also, add a few [screenshots](https://www.take-a-screenshot.org/) of the most important features of the application to the `README.md` file's project description to demonstrate what the application looks like.
-[Here](https://cloudinary.com/guides/web-performance/4-ways-to-add-images-to-github-readme-1-bonus-method) is a guide on how to use images in Markdown.

 {: .important-title }